Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 # Tot !
 Roleplay Redux 2.1.x

+## New
 `2.1.23`
 - Integration of Sudo Backup system.
+`2.1.30`
+- Auto Remove for POI.
+If you select a duration, POI will be removed from the server on the next server restart after the selected duration from the placement of the POI
+- New option for waypoints to prevent carryable treasures to be taken through a waypoint.
 ## Changes
 `2.1.15`
 - Integrating Sudo Nameplate System.
 Several settings got removed now controlled by Sudo.
 Sudo nameplate system MUST be activated for players in order to use RR nameplate features.